 Mind you, the existing Synonym feature tries to address part of this issue.
 You may want New York, but you type NY.
-As long as it's identified as a synonym, you should be safe.
+You should be safe if it’s identified as a synonym.
 However, do you want to dredge through a pile of your keywords to find those existing synonyms and fix them?

 I thought not.
 Especially when you have several hundred (or more) keywords in your bucket.

 The problem with keywords in Adobe Lightroom is that we have no way to identify a keyword as a Parent.
-That makes it very difficult to take your existing keywords and organize them into a hierarchy.
+That makes it very difficult to organize your existing keywords into a hierarchy.
 The keyword you want gets lost in the list.